nicsuzor/wikijuris/cyberlaw/content.markdown

 Section 75 of the _Online Safety Act_ prohibits the posting, or threatened posting, of an intimate image of another person without their consent.
 The prohibition applies where the person in the image or person posting the image are ordinarily resident in Australia.
 An ‘intimate image’ is defined to include images that depict genital or anal areas, a female, transgender or intersex person’s breasts, private activities such as showering, using the toiler or engaging in a sexual act not ordinarily done in public.

-There is also a complaints-based system in the _Online Safety Act_, whereby the eSafety Commissioner may issue a removal notice or another civil remedy upon receipt of a victim’s complaint.[^AUTOREPLACEDEnhancingOnlineSafetyNonConsensualSharingofIntimateImagesAct2018Cthsch1s24OnlineSafetyAct2021Cthss3277-79FAUTOREPLACED]
+There is also a complaints-based system in the _Online Safety Act_, whereby the eSafety Commissioner may issue a removal notice or another civil remedy upon receipt of a victim’s complaint.

 [^AUTOREPLACEDEnhancingOnlineSafetyNonConsensualSharingofIntimateImagesAct2018Cthsch2s4CriminalCodeAct1995Cths47417AAUTOREPLACED]: Enhancing Online Safety (Non-Consensual Sharing of Intimate Images) Act 2018 (Cth) sch 2 s 4; Criminal Code Act 1995 (Cth) s 474.17A.